dooco/edwinaz/README.md

 #### **Icons**
 Icons by font-awesome are used throughout the website to allow users to quickly access functionalities such as adding items to the shopping cart and also used to in footer to link to social media accounts.
 They are also associated with representing product and article fields and easily identify date as a calander, vendor as a cart, category as a tag etc.
+Bulma is an icon element is a container for any type of icon font.
+Because the icons can take a few seconds to load, and because you want control over the space the icons will take, you can use the icon class as a reliable square container that will prevent the page to "jump" on page load.
 #### **Styling**
   Horizontal lines to structure and make the content of the website easy to read.
   Slightly rounded edge borders and buttons for a more user friendly and inviting interface.